 - Requirements for Collaboration: Computer Supported Co-operative Work (CSCW); Ubiquitous and Augmented Technologies

-The material from the lectures and classes will be assessed by take-home examination consisting of a rea world case study report.
-Students will also be assessed on their pre-study exercise looking at the use of a technology of their choice.
+The material from the lectures and classes will be assessed by take-home examination consisting of a real world case study report and a piece of group work and presentation at the end of the course.